detasecure/near-vscode-getsecured/README.md

 ![Preview](./readme/features.png)

 Use the `Login & Fetch Widgets` to login into your NEAR account and fetch your widgets, or use the `Fetch Account Widgets` the widgets of any account in NEAR Social.

+Use the `Scan Code by GETSecured.ai` to scan your the source code of the widget that is opened in the active window.

 Use the explorer to open any file, and the `preview` button to preview your changes.